tomascadete/amr_world_plugins/README.md

-## Plugins for enabling the semaphore logic
+## World file and plugins for enabling the semaphore logic